algosup/2023-2024-project-4-sportshield-team-2/Documents/UserManual/userManualEnglish.md

 <div style="page-break-after: always;"></div>

-# Safety precautions
+# Safety Precautions

-> ⚠️ WARNING • Before using, read these user's manuals of this projector to ensure correct usage through understanding.
-After reading, store them in a safe place for future reference.
+> ⚠️ WARNING • Before using the anti-theft device, read the user manual to ensure that it is used correctly and that you fully understand how it works.
+Once you have read the user manual, keep it in a safe place for future reference.
 Incorrect handling of this product could possibly result in personal injury or physical damage.
-The manufacturer assumes no responsibility for any damage caused by mishandling that is beyond normal usage defined in these manuals of this projector.
+The manufacturer assumes no responsibility for any damage caused by mishandling that is beyond normal usage defined in the manual for this product.

 ## Warnings